Kristina01111000/lavendersite/README.md

 - banner image edited in the column on the right, did you upload the images into wordpress?
 - made 2 of the bundle pages, waiting for feedback
 - I'll set up the applications
+- - she is double checking the images for the plants, 3 were wrong